Bootstrap Fine-Grained Vision-Language Alignment for Unified Zero-Shot Anomaly Localization: Methodology

+In addition to eliminating the domain shift of text embedding, we also consider the impact of CLIP's visual distribution shift on downstream tasks.
+Thus, we aim to use test-time adaptation (TTA) to adapt the visual tokens.
+TTA is a technique adapting pre-trained models to downstream tasks in inference by optimizing the model with different data views\cite{tta1,tta2,tta3}.
+However, we identify that previous methods for fine-tuning CLIP on anomaly detection suffer from the following three limitations: (1) End-to-end optimization of all parameters in CLIP typically leads to model collapse \cite {wortsman2022robust}.
+(2) TTA generally relies on data augmentation to build auxiliary tasks, whereas anomaly detection requires special proxy tasks \cite{cutpaste,draem}.
+(3) Most of the existent methods for adapting anomaly detection models \cite{cutpaste,draem} and CLIP models \cite{shu2022test} are time-consuming and unfavorable for implementation.
+To address such issues, we firstly propose a fast TTA strategy for anomaly detection tasks.

-Test-time adaptation is a technique adapting pre-trained models to downstream tasks in inference by optimizing few parameters \cite{shu2022test}.
-In this study, to further tailor the patch tokens for visual-language alignment in anomaly localization with respect to a specific query image, we design a non-linear residual-like adapter whose structure is shown in Fig. \ref{adapter}.
+Current studies in fine-tuning CLIP focus on text prompt optimization \cite{coop, cocoop} and the visual adapter \cite{adapter}, where prompt optimization takes significantly more time than the adapter.
+Given that we enable domain adaptation via prompt engineering, and the importance of real-time optimization for TTA, an adapter-like module with few learnable parameters is more adequate for our task.
+To further tailor the patch tokens for visual-language alignment in anomaly localization with respect to a specific query image, we design a non-linear residual-like adapter $\Phi(\cdot)$ whose structure is shown in Fig. \ref{adapter}.
 Mathematically, we denote the set of text prompt tokens as $T \in R^{2N\times C}$, where $t_i$ and $t_{i+N}$ correspond to paired normal and abnormal tokens for $0<i\leq N$.
-After obtaining the set of patch tokens $P\in R^{M\times C}$ for a test image, the online-adapted patch token set can be written as:
+After obtaining the set of patch tokens $P\in R^{M\times C}$ for a test image, the online adaptation can be written as:

-where $\alpha$ is the softmax activation function and $\omega \in R^{2N\times C}$ denotes the learn-able parameters initialized by the text tokens $T$.
+where $\alpha$ is the activation function and $\omega \in R^{2N\times C}$ denotes the learnable parameters initialized by the text tokens $T$.
 Notably, the proposed adaptor in Eq. (\ref{eqn:TTA}) can be considered an attention operation taking $P, \omega, T$ as Q, K and V, respectively.
-It enhances the alignment between text prompts and local patches by injecting state information in $P'$.
+It enhances the alignment between text prompts and local patches by injecting semantic information in $P'$.